sagemath/trac_to_gh/Issue 3238.md

 # Issue 3238: [with patch; needs review] libfpll spkg -- update to work with cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3238

 Original creator: was